Restore and recovery of memory-optimized tables

-The basic mechanism to recover or restore a database with memory-optimized tables is similar to databases with only disk-based tables.
-But unlike disk-based tables, memory-optimized tables must be loaded into memory before database is available for user access.
-This adds a new step in the database recovery.
-The modified steps in database recovery are changed as follows:
+The basic mechanism to recover or restore a database that uses memory-optimized tables is similar to the mechanism for a database that uses only disk-based tables.
+But unlike disk-based tables, memory-optimized tables must be loaded into memory before the database is available for user access.
+This requirement adds a new step in the database recovery.

-When the SQL Server restarts, each database goes through a recovery phase that consists of the following three phases:
+When SQL Server restarts, each database goes through a recovery process that consists of three phases:

-The analysis phase.
-During this phase, a pass is made on the active transaction logs to detect committed and uncommitted transactions.
+Analysis.
+In this phase, a pass is made on the active transaction logs to detect committed and uncommitted transactions.
 The In-Memory OLTP engine identifies the checkpoint to load and preloads its system table log entries.
-It will also process some file allocation log records.
+It also processes some file allocation log records.

 For disk-based tables, the database is moved to the current point in time and acquires locks taken by uncommitted transactions.

-For memory-optimized tables, data from the data and delta file pairs are loaded into memory and then update the data with the active transaction log based on the last durable checkpoint.
+For memory-optimized tables, data from the data and delta file pairs are loaded into memory.
+Data is then updated with the active transaction log based on the last durable checkpoint.

-When the above operations on disk-based and memory-optimized tables are complete, the database is available for access.
+When the preceding operations on disk-based and memory-optimized tables are complete, the database is available for access.

 Loading memory-optimized tables into memory can affect performance of the recovery time objective (RTO).
 To improve the load time of memory-optimized data from data and delta files, the In-Memory OLTP engine loads the data/delta files in parallel as follows:

 Streaming the data files.
-Once the delta-map filter is created, data files are read using as many threads as there are logical CPUs.
-Each thread reading the data file reads the data rows, checks the associated delta map and only inserts the row into table if this row has not been marked deleted.
-This part of recovery can be CPU bound in some cases as noted below.
+After the delta map filter is created, data files are read by as many threads as there are logical CPUs.
+Each thread reads the data rows, checks the associated delta map, and inserts a row into the table only if the row has not been marked deleted.
+This part of recovery can be CPU bound in some cases, as noted in this diagram:

-Memory-optimized tables can generally be loaded into memory at the speed of I/O but there are cases when loading data rows into memory will be slower.
+Memory-optimized tables can generally be loaded into memory at the speed of I/O, but loading data rows into memory is sometimes slower.
 Specific cases are:

-Low bucket count for hash index can lead to excessive collision causing data row inserts to be slower.
-This generally results in very high CPU utilization throughout, and especially towards the end of recovery.
-If you configured the hash index correctly, it should not impact the recovery time.
+Low bucket count for a hash index can lead to excessive collision, which causes data row inserts to be slower.
+This generally results in high CPU utilization throughout, and especially toward the end of recovery.
+If you configured the hash index correctly, it should not affect the recovery time.

-Large memory-optimized tables with one or more nonclustered indexes, unlike a hash index whose bucket count is sized at create time, the nonclustered indexes grow dynamically, resulting in high CPU utilization.
+Large memory-optimized tables with one or more nonclustered indexes can cause high CPU utilization.
+Unlike a hash index whose bucket count is sized at create time, nonclustered indexes grow dynamically.